 Media and freedom of expression legislation

-MISA Malawi has developed a list of all laws that limit free expression.
+MISA Malawi has complied a list of all insult laws, including laws limiting freedom of expression.
 The Chapter is currently lobbying all relevant stakeholders to have these laws reviewed or repealed.